The Canyon Country Store, where 60s Music Legends Shopped and Rocked

 In some ways it could be said that the Canyon Country Store created the now iconic sound of Laurel Canyon.
 Mama Cass, of the Mamas and the Papas lived in the basement of the Canyon Country Store for a period of time, the space is now home to Pace, an Italian restaurant.
 Mama Cass would later go on to introduce Graham Nash to David Crosby and Stephen Stills…maybe.
 Thanks to a near constant party atmosphere and lots of drugs, everyone remembers things differently.
 Stills said it happened at Mama Cass’, Nash is unsure, and Crosby, along with Elliot Roberts, Joni Mitchell’s manager, said it happened at Mitchell’s.
 But regardless of exactly whose house, it did happen in the canyon.
 The Mamas and the Papas would also contribute the song “Twelve Thirty” which is about the canyon and the groupies who would walk through.
 “John [Philipps] began that song in New York but he didn’t know what to do with it.
 When we moved out here, the canyon fit the bill perfectly.
 Everybody was up there, and all the young girls were looking for the rock stars.
 They’d wander the hills calling out their names,” Denny Doherty of the Mamas the Papas recalled.
 Some groupies were in fact very bold.
 Iconic, queen of the groupies, Pamala Des Barnes admitted she would sleep in Chris Hillman’s (of The Byrds and the Flying Burrito Brothers) porch hammock.

 Hillman wasn’t the only Byrd living in the canyon, David Crosby did and Gram Parsons later moved there as well, only to have his home burn down eventually, the cause unknown.
-Brian Wilson of the Beach Boys and Mickey Dolenz and Peter Tork of The Monkees live there too, and cross-over country female vocalists such as Bonnie Raitt and Linda Ronstadt resided there as well.
+Brian Wilson of the Beach Boys (may or may not, sources vary) and Mickey Dolenz and Peter Tork of The Monkees lived there too, and cross-over country female vocalists such as Bonnie Raitt and Linda Ronstadt resided there as well.
 The canyon was a melting pot of people from all over, who came together and created a unique sound for a very specific time and place, but is also incredibly timeless.

 Not only did the canyon provide a certain sound, it also provided literal lyrics, and sometimes whole albums.
 As mentioned, The Doors’ “Love Street” and the Mamas and the Papas song “Twelve Thirty” are both in reference to Laurel Canyon, but they aren’t the only ones.
 Crosby, Stills, & Nash wrote “Our House” about their home in the canyon.
 Joni Mitchell dubbed one of her albums, Ladies of the Canyon, after the area and John Mayall also had an entire album inspired by the canyon called Blues from Laurel Canyon, and it included the track “Laurel Canyon Home.”